palpen/grades_sum_stats/README.md

 The program uses the outreg2 package.

 The list of grades must be in comma-delimited format and saved as a csv file---see the sample grades data, grades_data.csv.
 Note that there are no columns for the student numbers/id---the script at present cannot distinguish between student numbers and grades.
-Also, there is no limit to the number grade columns in the csv file.
+Also, there are no limits to the number of grade columns in the csv file.

-Once the grades are in proper format and calculate_grades.ado is saved in the current working directory, calculate the summary statistics and create histograms of the grades by executing
+Once the grades are in their proper format and calculate_grades.ado is saved in the current working directory, run the script by entering

 > grade_stats "PATH_TO_GRADE_LIST" "grades_data.csv" 10